What We Fund

 - Brendan Dilloughery: 46 USB game controllers, trips to UCSC Silicon Valley Master’s in Games and Payable Media Program, iPads and a class set of DragonBox Elements so that students can program virtual robots by using the RobotC interface working with UCSC computer science students.

 - Jason Kneebone: Design and fabricate string instrument and commission a piece for “orchestra and 3D-printed quartet”.
+View video of the process and the performance on YouTube.

 - Judie Lee and Wei Lu: Field trip to SF and Asian Art Museum for students enrolled in Mandarin.
 Purchase iChineseReader (ICR) platform.